 The moment I clock out of my engineering job, I transform into an artist.
-I love the unpredictability of street photography; it allows for freedom, creativity and imagination.

 Anywhere.
 I usually prefer big cities or at least the downtown core.
 More people usually means more action in any given radius.
 So far, I have shot street only in Canada – Calgary, Edmonton, Toronto and Montreal.
 When I was in Toronto last year, I was completely blown away by the amount of people on the streets - having shot exclusively in Calgary.
 I learned the importance of crafting my technique based on the amount of 'action' going on.

 Most of the photographs I have taken so far have been on Stephen’s Ave in Calgary’s downtown core.
 It is a gorgeous street (in the day or night).
 It is also one of a few streets in the city where I can run into a pedestrian without having to walk for more than 30secs.

 All my street photos are candid – if required, I'd ask for permission, but only after the photo is on my memory card.

 I never know in advance what I’m going to shoot.
 Not having a preconceived idea has been a part of my process.
 So when I’m out shooting, I react to whatever calls my attention.
 When I try to create specific images, I find that it stalls my creativity and the process does not feel as exciting or spontaneous.
 Although I always capture what I see, my photos are not always what they appear (like any street photo).
 I like to be able to turn a scene into a different reality.

 Over time, I am noticing unplanned themes emerge from my work.

 I love the unpredictability of street photography - it allows for freedom, creativity and imagination.
 In a world of tech and constant distraction, street photography makes me alert to situations I would usually ignore.
 Other reasons I love street photography:

 It makes me happy and free – I am able to forget about myself and just be out there.